open-ephys/acq-board-docs/source/User-Manual/Troubleshooting.rst

 Always ensure that the USB settings are configured to avoid suspension.

-On desktops, go to :code:`Control Panel > Hardware and Sound > Power Options > Edit Plan Settings`, and into the Advanced Power Settings.
+On Windows desktops, go to :code:`Control Panel > Hardware and Sound > Power Options > Edit Plan Settings`, and into the Advanced Power Settings.

 .. image:: /_static/images/usermanual/troubleshoot/power-settings.png
     :width: 80%